theramiyer/blog/_posts/2019/2019-02-19-capitalism-communism-socialism-wtf-ism.md

 Given the current setup of our country (or even perhaps the world at large), we are quickly reducing ourselves to bipolarity.
 Call me an elite if you want, but if we had to reduce ourselves to such a state, we might as well not call ourselves humans.
 But that's the paradox, isn't it: either you're bipolar, or you're not?
 Oh, wow.

 I started with that, because I feel, today, you either support the current ruling party, or you don't.
 You either like a country or hate it.
 That's just how it's become.
-Recently, I called someone a right-wing-ist.
+Recently, I called someone a right-wing-ist (of course because of how he thinks, in general).
 He was quick to call me a leftist.
-I asked him if he knows what the two mean at all.
+I asked him whether he knew what the two meant at all.
 'Of course, that I support \<enter a three-letter party name here\> and you support \<another underachieving party's name here\>.'
-I told him that not only was he wrong, but that the latter underachieving party was not even a leftist.
+I told him that not only was he wrong, but that the latter underachieving party was not the left.
 This is all he had to say: 'It is.
 You wouldn't accept it, because it is too shameful.'

 I didn't even know how to respond to that.
-How do you respond to blatant arrogance at ignorance?
+How do you respond to blatant arrogance of ignorance?
 How do you get started on how appalling it is to get a roaring applause for, 'I don't know.
 And I don't care.'?
 No, your statements no more have to be supported by facts!
 Time to celebrate!
 Long live ignorance.
 Down, down science.
 Down, down facts.
 Long live anarchy.
 Down, down thought.
 Down, down knowledge.

-Next time someone says knowledge is power, slap them.
+The next time someone says knowledge is power, slap them.
 It's not.
 And the knowledge of _that_ is today's power.

 But allow me to take out some of your power.
 Know the difference between a few most common isms.
 Of course, this has been simplified to be friendlier to understanding (hopefully not at the cost of much more misunderstanding).

 ## Communism

 In short, if I may quote Dictionary.com, it is socialism gone wrong.
 Communism is considered extreme left.
 Communism is a system, wherein, all the resources are owned by a community, which is mostly people at large.
 And then, there is a single totalitarian entity, who runs the entire system.
-Typically, this can also mean advocating atheism, voiceless common man, zero liberties, and so on.
-It is ironic that the right-wing entities that hate communism also, sometimes, seem to have the characteristics of zero liberties and a voiceless public.
+Typically, this can also mean advocating atheism, voiceless common man, zero liberties, and so on[^1].
 Everyone's favourite example is how China even regulates the use of the Internet.

+[^1]: It is ironic that the right-wing entities that hate communism also, sometimes, seem to have the characteristics of zero liberties and a voiceless public.

 ## Socialism

 This is a larger system, of which, communism forms a small (perhaps evil) part.
 This system relies on what is called _collective co-operation_.
-Think of this system as one that has a government, and this government runs all the institutions.
+Think of this system as one that has the public, who have a government, and this government runs all the institutions for the public.
 Therefore, all the institutions that are part of this system are owned by the public.
-The public---every member of it---pays taxes, and these taxes in turn are re-invested in the well-being of the public.
+The public---every member of it---pays taxes, and these taxes in turn are invested in the well-being of the public.

 Some of the northern European countries have excelled at this system.